April 20th, 2021 | Sterling

 It is also important to note that Sterling has an extensive partner ecosystem to help our clients save time.
 Sterling understands how complex HR workflows can be and we aim to simplify these workflows with the most technical integrations in the industry, increasing both efficiency and effectiveness.

 If your background screening company is doing their job properly, they will use methods to ensure the record they are reporting belongs to the person you are screening, is accurate and up-to-date, and is legally reportable.
 The typical background check is meant to verify whether or not a candidate is truthful about their criminal record, education, and employment history.

 Identity verifications confirm that a background check is screening the right person – an important first step in the hiring process that typically takes minutes.
-Common factors that cause lags include technology, which depends on what vendor you choose, reporting rules and regulations of an organization, and the method of fulfillment.
+Common factors that cause lags include what vendor you choose and the technology they utilize, reporting rules and regulations of an organization, and the method of fulfillment.

-When it comes to resume verifications, which encompass both education and employment history, results can take anywhere from one to three days.
+When it comes to education and employment history verifications, results can take anywhere from one to three days.
 If a past employer doesn’t respond to a request in a timely matter, it is difficult to get through via a phone call, or if trying to verify high school education during summer months or holidays, delays may take place.

 We at Sterling are proud of our fast turnaround times for all parts of a background check, and partner with clients when delays occur to help work through them as quickly as possible.